Law School Required Curriculum

 Professional Responsibility (3 credits) The course examines the traditions of the legal profession, its obligations in a democratic society, including problems of pro bono practice, representation of minority groups, the unauthorized practice of law, fee determination, bar organization, and function.
 Special attention is devoted to the canons of legal ethics and disciplinary actions.

-Legal Writing III This requirement is designed to further enhance the writing and research skills developed in the first and second years.
+Legal Writing III - This requirement is designed to further enhance the writing and research skills developed in the first and second years.
 Before graduation, each student must complete a research project on an in-depth study of a specialized topic and must produce a written product that analyzes the issues involved and sets forth supportable conclusions.
 The written product must be completed in consultation with a full-time member of the faculty who has agreed to assist the student.
+A student must earn a grade of at least 75 to receive credit for having satisfied this academic requirement.
+No additional academic credit, other than that normally earned in the course (if any) in which the student is writing the written product, shall be earned by a student for completion of the paper.
+In addition, this paper requirement cannot be met by a paper used to satisfy the requirements of any course not designated on the disclosure form.

 Advanced Corporate Problems Alternative Dispute Resolution Appellate Advocacy Civil Litigation Clinic Civil Rights Planning Collective Bargaining and Arbitration Criminal Justice Litigation Interviewing, Counseling, and Negotiating Legal Drafting (formerly, Legal Writing) Pretrial Litigation Practice Trial Advocacy